andreaskth/securing-chrome-extensions/README.md

 ## How to make web server externally accessible with `ngrok`

-To make the web server externally accessible, install [ngrok](https://ngrok.com/) and execute:
+To make a web server externally accessible, you can install [ngrok](https://ngrok.com/) and execute:

 ```
 > ngrok http 3001
 ```

-(replacing '3001' with the port number of your server).
+(replace '3001' with the port number of your server).

 Then, look at the *forwarding* field in the `ngrok` output.
 This is the URL that you can use to access the server.
 As an example, this URL would be `https://d6ecc19b8dc0.ngrok.io` based on the image below: